-Alexis Ann Acohido is an Extended Operator at the James Clerk Maxwell Telescope/East Asian Observatory and Media Relations and Local Outreach Assistant at Gemini Observatory.
+Alexis Ann Acohido is a Telescope Systems Specialist at the James Clerk Maxwell Telescope/East Asian Observatory.
+Prior to this, she was a Media Relations and Local Outreach Assistant at Gemini Observatory.
 She graduated from the University of Hawai'i at Mānoa in 2015, where she obtained a Bachelor's of Science in Mathematics.
 She was born and raised on O'ahu and moved to Honoka'a on the Big Island shortly after her college graduation.
 In 2013 she was part of the Akamai Workforce Initiative program and interned at the Institute for Astronomy on Maui where she worked on parallax ranging methods for point source objects.
 Her back catalog of video games to play and novels to read are extensive and ever growing.